ItalyPaleAle/WithBlueInk/content/posts/2025-09-23-ddup-high-availability-tailscale-dns-load-balancing/index.md

 This approach isn't instant failover, as clients may cache DNS records for a while, depending on the TTL , but in practice it was well suited for my needs.
 I don't need sub-second failover: if it takes a minute or two for clients to retry and land on another node, that's acceptable.
 What I do need is a setup with no extra proxy to manage, no single point of failure (at least, not an additional one), and something I can count on to keep running without much effort.
 DNS fits that model well.

-And while I have been using it for Tailscale IPs, the same idea works just as well for public IPs or even **LAN-only IPs**, as long as you are comfortable with those IPs being stored in a public DNS provider like Cloudflare.
+And while I have been using it for Tailscale IPs, the same idea works just as well for public IPs or even **LAN-only IPs**, as long as you are comfortable with those IPs being stored in a public DNS provider like Cloudflare, Azure DNS, etc.

 ## Why not run my own DNS server?